Worst-Case Analysis for a Leader-follower Partially Observable Stochastic Game: Lower Bound Solution Approach and Policy Determination

-Performing all required operations and approximation, we have developed a backward recursive algorithm for determining a lower bound of the leader's best worst-case performance in a finite-horizon partially observable stochastic game.
+Performing all required operations and approximation, we have developed a backward recursive algorithm for determining a lower bound of the leader's best worst-case value function and its associated control policy for the finite-horizon POSG.
 The pseudocode of the entire procedure is summarized in Algorithm \ref{overall}.
 The rest of the paper presents each step in more detail.